trapexit/mergerfs/mkdocs/docs/error_handling_and_logging.md

 ## Logging

-Filesystems, and therefore mergerfs, are doing lots of small actions at high speed.
-It simply isn't reasonable to log all the actions of the system.
-That said: certain details are logged at startup and when performing maintenance tasks.
-These are logged via `syslog` and on `systemd` based systems can be viewed by running
+Filesystems, and therefore mergerfs, are doing **lots** of small actions at high speed.
+It simply isn't reasonable to log all the actions of the system all time time.
+However, there is a debug mode which can be toggled on as needed, even at runtime, which will record some information to help with debugging.
+The main thing it will record is a trace of all FUSE messages to the location defined by the `log.file` option.
+See [config section](config/options.md) for more details.

+That said even with debug mode disabled mergerfs will log certain details via `syslog` which on `systemd` based systems can be viewed by
+running:

 ```
 journalctl -t mergerfs